auroraGPT-ANL/inference-gateway/README.md

 These parts can be done in parallel, but configuration details from each are needed to link them.

 ## Gateway Setup

+> 📝 Looking for a shorter, task-oriented walkthrough?
+See the [Docker Quickstart](docs/admin-guide/docker-quickstart.md) in the Administrator Guide.

 This section covers setting up the central Django application.